davidescobarr/PyLive-Engine/README.md

 # PyLive-Engine
 This is an open-source game engine coded in Python.
 The core of the engine is FrameWork for the PyGame library

-Project status - active development
+Project status - Alpha version.
+Last update 29.11.2024

 How to install engine:
-in coming...
+- First, download the game engine sources
+- Next, run the installer.py script
+- And finally run main.py

 How to use engine:
 in coming...